 - Behavior can be clearly defined

 - It is observable: Behavior is an action that can be seen

 - It is measurable: Behavior can be counted or timed

+- Behavior is learned

 - Behavior is communication

 - Behavior has a meaning

 - What is the child getting?

 - What is the child avoiding?